Files and Filesystem

 Partitions are a way to divide a physical storage device, such as a hard drive.
 They allow us to isolate and enforce individual restrictions.

 Partitions are mounted at specific mount points within the FHS.
-The root partition is often mounted at /
+The root partition is often mounted at /.
+We often have separate partitions for folders such as /home, /tmp, or /var.

 $ cat /etc/fstab